Bilbao rail network: Renfe Cercanías ("Aldiriak")

 Cercanías Bilbao (Basque: Bilboko Aldiriak) is a commuter rail network in Bilbao, serving the city and its metropolitan area.
 It is operated by Cercanías, as part of Renfe, the national railway company.
-It consists of three lines, named C-1, C-2 and C-3.
-All three of them start at Bilbao-Abando station, which is the central station of the city.
-The service was used by over 10 million passengers in 2017.(2017) Renfe Feve operates two commuter rail lines from Bilbao Concordia station, adjacent to Abando.
+It consists of four lines, named C-1, C-2, C-3, and C-4.
+Three of them start at Bilbao-Abando station, which is the central station of the city, and the other one starts at the adjacent Bilbao-Concordia station.
+The service was used by over 12 million passengers in 2017.(2017) There is a last commuter line, R3b, which departs from La Concordia, but it is part of the broader Santander-Bilbao R3 line.
+The R3b only goes up to the Biscayan town of Karrantza, but there is only one eastbound train (and 0 westbounds) on workdays, and no trains on weekends; thus, they are mostly served by the R3's three daily trains.

 Tram

 Euskotren operates one tram line of fourteen stops in Bilbao city centre.